DuendeInexistente/Cirque/ShortStories/afterparty.md

 The wood bent under him.

 He knew that the air boomed around him, and that the there was here without the here ever changing, and then Shuga was in his arms.
-He didn’t have time to braze for impact, only to turn Shuga around forcefully so she’d fall on her legs.
+He didn’t have time to braze for impact, only to turn Shuga around forcefully so she’d fall on their legs.
+She cried out in pain when a bone was bent not to a breaking point, but  still to an incredibly painful one.

+The others didn’t stop to gasp, as such a mistake was dreaded but expected from rookies, and before Shemosh knew it they were rushing, orderly but implacably carrying both of them to a tent on the platform.
+He was twisted, oiled, cuddled and bandaged and perfumed for the next several hours, unable to get the others to listen and *bugger the fuck off already* no mater how much he cursed at them.
+Sindias was between the scenes all the while, directing the others and, he was sure the instant he saw her, ensuring no one had the presence of mind to quite register Shemosh’ grunts.

+At last he laid alone near a guilty-looking Shuga, who looked like she wished nothing more than for Styx to swallow her down.

+ “I hate you.”
+He grunted, feeling both exhausted and feverishly angry at once.

+ “You don’t mean that.”
+Said Sindias, sitting patiently near him.

+He grunted noncomitally.
+Nothing pissed him off more than being caught redhanded.

+ “You were wounded.
+I simply… took the chance.
+Was it an unicorn again?
+Giving you that look you hate?”

+ “There was an unicorn.”
+Was all he wanted to say, but then he added: “But no. He wasn’t the racist one.”

+ “Did you try…”

+ “Sindias, my mouth feels like it’ll fall off from smiling.”
+He cut her off.

+ “It looks like it’s falling off.”
+She said crudely, but laid a comforting hoof on his shoulder.
+“I understand.
+It’ll be fine.”

+He laid still, wondering if he was shaking.
+His chest felt hot and pained, like it was filled to a bursting point, and he tried to keep it under control.
+He could do this, he knew he could, only had to try a little harder, just be an adult…

+ “There was an unicorn too.”
+He repeated, and gulped “I… had to fight with him, with a weird griffon.”

+ “Did the unicorn do that?”
+She asked.
+“Your head?”

+ “I think.”
+Breathe in and out, he told himself, counting his breaths to ten.
+“It was a big fight, there was all sort of shit being flung.”

+His words bled out, little by little, and by nightfall he almost felt like he didn’t want to scream on someone’s face.
+Almost.

 -------------------